risinglightdb/sqllogictest-rs/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+Contributors should add a Signed-off-by line for [Developer Certificate of Origin](https://github.com/probot/dco#how-it-works) in their commits.
+Use `git commit -s` to sign off commits.